Healthy Skin Tips

-• Block sun damage.
-Avoid intense sun exposure, use sunscreen, and wear protective clothing.
+• Block Sun Damage: Avoid intense sun exposure, use sunscreen, and wear protective clothing.
 We recommend a Broad Spectrum UVA UVB SPF 30 sunscreen.
 Reapply throughout the day.
+Avoid tanning beds.

-• Hydrate.
-Drink plenty of water and use gentle moisturizers, lotions, or creams.
+• Hydrate: Drink plenty of water and use gentle moisturizers, lotions, or creams to help skin stay moisturized.

-• Get enough sleep.
-Experts recommend about 9 hours a night for teens and 7-8 hours for adults.
+• Sleep: Experts recommend about 9 hours a night for teens and 7-8 hours for adults.

-• Examine your skin monthly.
-Pick a day you’ll remember, like the first day of the month.
+• Examine your Skin Monthly: Pick a day you’ll remember, like the first day of the month.
 Examine your skin for anything that looks different and take note.
 Talk to your doctor if you notice any odd changes to your skin, like a rash or mole that changes size or color.
-We have a great resource online all about Self Skin Exams.
+We have a great resource online all about self-skin exams.
+Schedule an annual in-office skin exam and bring your notes from your monthly self-exams.

 Here are 10 facts about your skin: